"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

 \section{Main construction}

 Consider smooth manifolds or supermanifolds $M_1$ and $M_2$.
 We shall define a mapping of smooth functions on $M_2$ to smooth functions on $M_1$ which generalizes the pullback w.r.t. a smooth map $\f\co M_1\to M_2$.
-This mapping is, in general, nonlinear and has an ordinary pullback as a particular case, in which is it is linear.
+This mapping is, in general, nonlinear\,---\,actually, it will be defined as a formal power series\,---\,and has an ordinary pullback as a particular case, in which is it is linear.
 (Moreover, as we shall see, ordinary pullbacks appear as linearizations or derivatives for our construction.)

+\begin{remark} Constructions in this section are not specifically super, so the reader may assume, initially, that we work with ordinary manifolds and ignore signs related with the supercase.
+Considering supermanifolds is necessary only for applications. \end{remark}

-To emphasize that we consider spaces of smooth functions as infinite-dimensional manifolds rather than objects of the linear category, we use boldface letters for the notation, e.g., $\funn(M)$ instead of $\fun(M)$.
+To emphasize that we consider spaces of smooth functions as infinite-dimensional manifolds rather than vector spaces, we use boldface letters for the notation, e.g., $\funn(M)$ instead of $\fun(M)$.

-This distinction is crucial for supermanifolds where $\funn(M)$ is an infinite-dimensional supermanifold itself whose `points' are \emph{even} functions on $M$ only (possibly depending on auxiliary odd parameters), unlike the elements of the linear superspace $\fun(M)$, which may be even or odd.
-(Clearly, if we are to consider non-linear expressions involving $f(x)$, then $f(x)$ must be of a particular parity that cannot change\new{, so that we can be sure that the commutativity relation $f(x)f(y)=f(y)f(x)$ holds without fail.}) Similarly, odd functions on $M$ will be regarded as `points' of the infinite-dimensional supermanifold $\pfunn(M)$.
+\begin{remark} This distinction is important for supermanifolds where $\funn(M)$ is itself an infinite-dimensional supermanifold whose `points' are, by definition, \emph{even} functions on $M$ possibly depending on auxiliary odd parameters, unlike elements of the $\Z$-graded vector space $\fun(M)$, which may be even or odd.
+Indeed, for consider unambiguously non-linear expressions involving $f(x)$, etc., the parity of $f$ should be fixed, since even and odd functions satisfy different commutativity constraints.
+(Similarly, odd functions on $M$ should be regarded as `points' of the infinite-dimensional supermanifold $\pfunn(M)$ corresponding to the $\Z$-graded vector space $\Pi\!\fun(M)$.) \end{remark}

 We shall use the language of canonical relations.
-It is well known that canonical relations are linked with canonical transformations (symplectomorphisms) and may be seen as their generalizations.
-They also arise when one considers the effect of smooth maps on cotangent bundles.
+Consider the cotangent bundles $T^*M_1$ and $T^*M_2$.
+Denote local coordinates on $M_1$ and $M_2$ by $x^a$ and $y^i$, and let $p_a$ and $q_i$ stand for the corresponding conjugate momenta; so the canonical symplectic forms are $\o_1=dp_adx^a$ and $\o_2=dq_idy^i$, respectively.
+We use local coordinates here because it is the most efficient language, though of course everything can be rephrased in a coordinate-free way.
+It is well known that canonical relations between symplectic manifolds arise as graphs of canonical transformations (symplectomorphisms) and may be seen as their generalizations.
+For cotangent bundles, they also arise when one considers the effect of smooth maps of the bases.
 This is our starting point.